Ko (soundtrack): Release

 The teaser's success prompted media to claim the soundtrack was "red hot" in audio sales due to the pull of the particular song, with the producers quoting up to ₹1 crore.
 Later Sony Music India acquired the film's music rights, and the audio was initially set to be released on 10 December 2010, but postponed.
 The soundtrack was launched on 12 January 2011.
-The audio invitation was designed as a government file with a confidential paper, and having covers with evidence of photographs of the lead actors in various locations and a FIR of the suspects list of the cast and crew, that fictionally accuses them of Labour Law, Act of 2010 by working day and night of the film.
+The audio invitation was designed as a government file with a confidential paper, and having covers with evidence of photographs of the lead actors in various locations and an FIR of the suspects list of the cast and crew, that fictionally accuses them of Labour Law, Act of 2010 by working day and night of the film.

 The music release coincided with a promotional event held at Image Auditorium in MRC Nagar, Chennai with the presence of cast and crew and other celebrities and was hosted by Jagan and Dhivyadharshini.
 The event was preceded with a laser show and a mime act on the life of a photographer with interactions from the cast and crew, and each members received a tabloid regarding information from the film.
 At the event, each crew members were invited on stage except for the lyricists, which led to Anand apologizing on his social media platforms.
 The following day, a press meet was held at the Green Park Hotel.
 The event was telecasted on Kalaignar TV on 26 January 2011, coinciding with Republic Day.
 The marketing of the film's album cover involved Harris' image over the lead actors.